Help us improve your experience.

 Do you have time for a two-minute survey?

-Applications or services represent Application Layer protocols that define how data is structured as it travels across the network.
+Applications or services correspond to Application layer protocols that define how communication occurs between networked systems, specifying how data is structured, formatted and processed at the application level as it travels across the network.

-Applications or services represent Application Layer protocols that define how data is structured as it travels across the network.
-Because the services you support on your network are the same services that attackers must use to attack your network, you can specify which services are supported by the destination IP to make your rules more efficient.
+The services you support on your network are the same services that attackers use to attack your network, you can specify which services are supported by the destination IP to make your rules more efficient.
 Juniper Networks provides predefined applications and application sets that are based on industry-standard applications.
 If you need to add applications that are not included in the predefined applications, you can create custom applications or modify predefined applications to suit your needs.

 The application (or application set) is configured as a match criterion for packets.
 Packets must be of the application type specified in the policy for the policy to apply to the packet.
 If the packet matches the application type specified by the policy and all other criteria match, then the policy action is applied to the packet.
 You can use predefined or custom applications and refer to them in a policy.